 The overall goal of this project was to build the capacity of NC, SC, and VA Extension educators and other professionals (including non-profits, other state agencies, and private sector employees working on LFS development) to work with and educate growers, processors, distributors, buyers, and community members in the development and facilitation of high performing local food systems.

 Objective (1): Develop, deliver, expand, and improve the LFS training programs (online and blended programs) in order to create sustainable delivery models, serving as a template for other states to emulate.

 Objective (2): Use pilot evaluation data to confirm the effectiveness of this training for building participants’ capacity to support local food systems development.

-The primary intent of this project is to create and train a learning network of local food systems (LFS) professionals who can assist farmers and their communities in analyzing their existing community food systems and can lead a collaborative, participatory process to align existing assets with community strengths for LFS expansion.
+The primary intent of this project was to create and train a learning network of local food systems (LFS) professionals who can assist farmers and their communities in analyzing their existing community food systems and who can lead a collaborative, participatory process to align existing assets with community strengths for LFS expansion.

 Evidence of Need